 Attributing past warming to various subsets of external forcings or individual forcing agents is an important step for understanding recent observed changes.
-Attribution statements were central in previous IPCC assessment reports, in particular regarding the anthropogenic forcings (ANT) vs natural forcings (NAT) contributions.
-However, estimating the greenhouse gases (GHGs) and other anthropogenic (OA; a subset including all non-GHG anthropogenic forcings, usually dominated by aerosols) con-280 tributions is far less common at the regional scale.
-Disentangling these two contributions is particularly challenging based on fingerprinting techniques, due to collinearity issues (Ribes and Terray, 2013; Jones et al., 2016).
-New techniques such as the one used in this study makes this assessment easier.
-However, beyond the choice of the statistical method, various issues still make this attribution a challenging exercise: the limited number of models participating in DAMIP (Gillett et al., 2016, 285 this implies that GHG-only experiments are missing for some models and have to be reconstructed), the limited number of members in single-forcing attribution simulations, and the difficulty for accurately estimating regional scale forced responses in these simulations due to regional internal variability.
-For these reasons, the attribution results presented hereafter may be
+Attribution statements were central in previous IPCC assessment reports, in particular regarding anthropogenic forcing (ANT) vs. natural forcing (NAT) contributions.
+However, estimating the greenhouse gas (GHG) and other anthropogenic (OA; a subset including all non-GHG anthropogenic forcings, usually dominated by aerosols) contributions is far less common at the regional scale.
+Disentangling these two contributions is particularly challenging based on fingerprinting techniques due to collinearity issues (Ribes and Terray, 2013; Jones et al., 2016).
+New techniques such as the one used in this study make this assessment easier.
+However, beyond the choice of the statistical method, various issues still make this attribution a challenging exercise: the limited number of models participating in DAMIP (Gillett et al., 2016, this implies that GHG-only experiments are missing for some models and have to be reconstructed), the limited number of members in single-forcing attribution simulations, and the difficulty of accurately estimating regional-scale forced responses in these simulations due to regional internal variability.
+For these reasons, the attribution results presented hereafter may be less robust than the estimates of past or future (total) forced warming.